@angular-ru/cdk/virtual-table

 $ npm install --save @angular-ru/cdk

 After a few seconds of waiting, you should be good to go.
 Let's get to the actual coding!
-As a first step, let's add the Angular table builder module to our app module (src/app.module.ts):
+As a first step, let's add the virtual table provider to our app config (src/app.config.ts):

 Simple use